A. R. Murugadoss

 Murugadas Arunachalam (born 25 September 1974), known professionally as A. R. Murugadoss, is an Indian film director, screenwriter and film producer who predominantly works in the Tamil film industry.
 He is best known for directing action films mainly on social issues.
 In addition, he has worked in Telugu films and Hindi films.
 Murugadoss won the Filmfare Award for Best Director for his 2014 Tamil action drama Kaththi.
-He is regarded as one of the best directors in India.

 Murugadoss' first break in the film industry was as an assistant director of Ratchagan (1997).
 He then worked with S. J. Surya for the film Kushi (2000) before directing his first film, Dheena (2001).
 His first Bollywood film was Ghajini (2008), a Hindi remake of his Tamil film of the same name.
 It became the first Bollywood film to gross over ₹100 crore domestically.
 In 2012, he directed the action thriller Thuppakki, starring Vijay, which became the second Tamil film to gross ₹100 crore at the domestic box office alone.
 He worked with Vijay again with the box office hits Kaththi (2014) and Sarkar (2018).

 Personal life

 Murugadoss was born in Kallakurichi, Tamil Nadu.
-The initials "AR" refer to his father's name Arunachalam and were added after Murugadoss signed his first film, Dheena, in 2001.
+The initials "AR" refer to his father's name Arunachalam and were added after Murugadoss signed his first film, Dheena(2001).
 Murugadoss currently resides in Virugambakkam, Chennai.
 Murugadoss had his schooling at the Government Higher Secondary School and studied BA in Bishop Heber College, Tiruchirapalli.
 His cousin, Dileepan made his acting debut with Vathikuchi, which is Murugadoss' production venture.